 Frequently Asked Questions

 Yes.
-Dairy products — milk, yoghurt, cheese — do not cause a clinically significant interaction with Biktarvy.
-The calcium in dairy food behaves differently to calcium in supplement tablets in the gastrointestinal tract.
-The chelation interaction that affects bictegravir absorption is specific to concentrated mineral supplements and antacids, not to food-form calcium.
+Dairy products — milk, yogurt, cheese — do not cause a clinically significant interaction with Biktarvy.
+This is partly because dairy is eaten as food, which prevents the chelation effect, and partly because a normal serving contains far less calcium than a concentrated supplement tablet.
+The interaction that reduces bictegravir absorption comes from concentrated mineral supplements and antacids taken on an empty stomach, not from food-form calcium.
 You can take Biktarvy with a glass of milk or eat dairy at any time relative to your dose.

 A single accidental co-administration is unlikely to cause viral rebound — Biktarvy has a high barrier to resistance and the interaction reduces rather than eliminates absorption.
-However, consistently co-administering Biktarvy with calcium or other mineral supplements could over time reduce drug exposure enough to compromise viral suppression.
+However, consistently co-administering Biktarvy with mineral supplements on an empty stomach could over time reduce drug exposure enough to compromise viral suppression.
 If this has been happening regularly for weeks or months, mention it to your HIV clinician at your next appointment so they can check your viral load.

 There is no direct pharmacokinetic interaction between alcohol and Biktarvy.
 However, alcohol can affect HIV care in indirect ways: heavy alcohol use is associated with poorer adherence, impaired immune function, and worsened metabolic outcomes.
 Occasional moderate alcohol consumption is not clinically contraindicated with Biktarvy, but regular heavy drinking is inadvisable for anyone on long-term antiretroviral therapy.